 The study of Alexandrov et al. 2012 (39) provides a set of exomic somatic mutations according to patient sample, and cancer type.
 We used these mutations, as a comparison standard for the healthy 1000 Genomes Project population.
-We identified start codons of our predicted positive uORFs altered by cancerous mutation.
+We identified start codons of our predicted positive uORFs altered by somatic mutation in cancer.